fahbench/fahbench/doc/build-and-install.md

 layout: page
 ---

-FAHBench is built with [CMake] and requires the following libraries:
+FAHBench is built with [CMake] and requires the following external libraries:

- - [Boost] (*automatically downloaded and built*)
- - [OpenMM] ([source], [with fah patches]) contain the scientific code to run molecular dynamics calculations.
+ - OpenCL SDK.
+We generally use the AMD APP SDK.
- - OpenCL must be installed on user machines to drive GPU calculations.
+   OpenCL drivers must be installed on user machines to drive GPU calculations.
  - CUDA (*optional*) can be leveraged to drive GPU calculations on nvidia hardware.
 If the CUDA runtime is not available on user machines, FAHBench will gracefully disable CUDA as an option.
 The released